Preston5789/Stock_Regression_Algorithm/README.md

 ### Going From Simulation to Actual Selling

+The Jesus int controlls whether the script sends the sell command to the API.

+Set to zero for simulation.

+Set to 1 for active trading.

 ## The Math
 Standard errors for regression are measures of how spread out your y variables are around the mean, μ.The standard error of the regression slope, s (also called the standard error of estimate) represents the average distance that your observed values deviate from the regression line.
 The smaller the “s” value, the closer your values are to the regression line.